Return to top

 Anjali Shah

-Oat Flour Pancakes Recipe (Gluten Free & Healthy!)
+Oat Flour Pancakes

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 I think pancakes might be one of my favorite meals, and I typically end up craving them on the weekends when I have more time to cook.
-While I love traditional pancakes, I don’t love how they’re not exactly the healthiest for you – since they’re high in refined carbs and don’t keep you full for very long.
+While I love traditional pancakes, I don’t love how they’re not exactly the healthiest for you — they’re high in refined carbs and don’t keep you full for very long.

-But these oat flour pancakes are packed with whole oats, lots of protein and are amazingly satisfying while also being good for you!
+But these healthy oat flour pancakes are packed with whole oats, lots of protein and are amazingly satisfying while also being good for you!

 This was the perfect weekend breakfast, but it would also be great for brunch or even as “breakfast for dinner!”
 My whole family was happy and satisfied after this meal.

-👩🏻🍳 Why You’ll Love These Oat Flour Pancakes
+👩🏻🍳 Why You’ll Love This Recipe

 🥘 Ingredients

-• Vanilla Extract and a Pinch of salt: For extra flavor!
+• Vanilla Extract And A Pinch of Salt: For extra flavor!

 • Sunflower Seeds: For texture and protein.